ishangujarathi/SEMAC/README.md

-# Semac
+# SEMAC
-This is repo for Semac - Semester Management and Collaboration Platform
+This is repo for SEMAC - Semester Management and Collaboration Platform

 # Technology